awgrover/alison-rockers/pi/README.md

 * use a CAT5 ethernet cable
 * use keyboard/mouse/monitor and operate _from_ the Pi
 * edit the sc-card on your development machine

+## Reboot

+Reboot, and then don't do anything to the PI! lxpanel seems to go crazy.

 ## Correspondance With Rockers